 When it comes to running your business, you may want to use Paragon to keep track of your non-trade expenses such as utilities. internet or rent.
 That's why Paragon includes the option to add non-trade items to transactions by allowing you to add a GL account to use as the expenses account on invoices, credits, vendor invoices, and vendor credits from a separate tab on the add item modal.
+You also have the option to add any receive payment from a customer or make payment to a vendor and will be posted directly to the GL account specified.
 Non-trade items will not be counted as stocked items and will not be tracked anywhere else in the system, allowing you to manage your expenses without causing any disruption in your data.

 Create a manual transaction